 How to Bait a Skunk Trap

-While selecting a skunk bait can be fairly simple task, positioning the bait to facilitate a capture takes strategy.
+While selecting a skunk bait can be a fairly simple task, positioning the bait to facilitate a capture takes strategy.
 Properly placing your bait is crucial to the success of trapping a skunk.

 The best bait placement will: